Fangoling/bachelor-thesis/content/proposal/objective.typ

 1. Intelligently process command output
 2. Explain errors with suggested remediation steps
 3. Enable natural language input
-4. Switch between different modes of transparency and flexibility
+4. Switch between different modes of assistance (teaching and problem solving)

 == Intelligently process command output
 The terminal will automatically generate a concise summary of each command’s output in the first stage.
 The summary highlights key information such as error messages, warnings, or success indicators while filtering out redundant or verbose details.
 To preserve transparency, the summary will appear directly beneath the original command output and will be clearly distinguished through visual cues (e.g., different styling or background shading).
-This functionality will be implemented through a dedicated AI prompt template instructing the model to parse, filter, and a summarize terminal output.
+This functionality will be implemented through a dedicated AI prompt template instructing the model to parse, filter, and summarize the terminal output.
-A toggle option will allow users to switch between full raw output and summarized view.
+A toggle option will allow users to switch between full raw output and a summarized view.
 By default, both the raw and summarized outputs are shown, enabling students to compare the two and learn which elements of the terminal output are most relevant for problem-solving.

 This feature helps students better understand the output of compilers and linters by filtering out verbosity that can be more confusing than helpful, particularly for students still learning programming.

 == Explain errors with suggested remediation steps
 In the second stage, the terminal will automatically suggest actions to solve the errors when an error is detected in the terminal output.
-The goal is not to expose the exercise solution, while still providing enough information to help with the issue.
+The goal is to guide the student to solve the issue and to prevent solving the issue directly, by exposing the exercise solution.
-A prompt file will be created that prompts the AI model to summarize the error's output and providing hints to the fix of the error.
+A prompt file will be created that prompts the AI model to summarize the error's output and provide hints for fixing the error.
-The prompt will prevent the solution from leaking to the user.
+Hints must not reveal the whole exercise solution, but instead describe the type of fix required (e.g., missing semicolon).
-A button will be added that opens the relevant files that the user needs to access inorder to solve the error.
+Dynamic UI components will adapt to the context: for example, buttons to open the relevant file, highlight the faulty line, or link the documentation.
 This feature helps students to understand how to solve issues and reduce friction during solution finding.

 == Enable natural language input